-- 1 And the Appeals Chamber excluded the testimony of the witness - 2 taken in this manner, finding that it prejudiced the gentleman's - 3 rights.
-So I point this out, Your Honours. - 4 Now, of course, there are lots of different cases; some that say - 5 you haven't provided sufficient evidence, some that say, yes, - 6 that's enough. - 7 You'll see from our annex we tried to guide you.
-If we had more - 8 time, we would have provided more -- we would have provided all - 9 of the jurisprudence to date. - 10 Now, I understand that we operate under different rules in the - 11 ICTY and the ICTR, and the Prosecution as well as the civil - 12 parties go to this rule that we have here, but I suggest that - 13 even when you -- even when you read the rule, which you cannot do - 14 so without also taking into consideration the Cambodian - 15 Constitution, the establishment law and all the rights that are - 16 accorded to the Accused, in particular, those that are set out in - 17 the International Covenant on Civil and Political Rights, we - 18 submit when you look at that and you look at the decisions and - 19 you look at the rules that are coming out of the ICTY and the - 20 ICTR, there is little difference, if any. - 21 [15.32.54] - 22 Obviously you have the discretion.
-The Prosecution will argue - 23 that it is not their wish for the gentleman to come here.
-He is - 24 your witness and because he is your witness, it's up to you to - 25 demonstrate.
+1 And the Appeals Chamber excluded the testimony of the witness 2 taken in this manner, finding that it prejudiced the gentleman's 3 rights.
+So I point this out, Your Honours.
+4 Now, of course, there are lots of different cases; some that say 5 you haven't provided sufficient evidence, some that say, yes, 6 that's enough.
+7 You'll see from our annex we tried to guide you.
+If we had more 8 time, we would have provided more we would have provided all 9 of the jurisprudence to date.
+10 Now, I understand that we operate under different rules in the 11 ICTY and the ICTR, and the Prosecution as well as the civil 12 parties go to this rule that we have here, but I suggest that 13 even when you even when you read the rule, which you cannot do 14 so without also taking into consideration the Cambodian 15 Constitution, the establishment law and all the rights that are 16 accorded to the Accused, in particular, those that are set out in 17 the International Covenant on Civil and Political Rights, we 18 submit when you look at that and you look at the decisions and 19 you look at the rules that are coming out of the ICTY and the 20 ICTR, there is little difference, if any.
+21 [15.32.54] 22 Obviously you have the discretion.
+The Prosecution will argue 22 that it is not their wigh for the contleman to some here.
+He is that it is not their wish for the gentleman to come here.
+He is your witness and because he is your witness, it's up to you to demonstrate.